12 Things that Set Canadian Arctic City Iqaluit Apart (Part 3 of 3)

 This year, the artists came from as far as South Africa.
 We attended the part called Nunavut Got Talent which I found pretty amusing.
 It looked more like a school concert with timid kids trying their best in front of their blushing parents.

-These two boys played some pretty repetitive rock motives which, apparently, they had just written a day prior to their stage performance.
+These two boys played some pretty repetitive rock motives which, apparently, they had just written a day before their stage performance.

 Smaller kids are having fun by making some simple craftwork.

-Iqaluit also hosts the Toonik Tyme Festival for 53 years now which celebrates a return of a spring.
+Iqaluit also hosted the Toonik Tyme Festival for 53 years now which celebrates the return of spring.
 That would be cool to see.

 12 Things that Set Canadian Arctic City Iqaluit Apart (Part 2)